-The Board of Trustees has considered the need for a specific internal audit function and has decided to appoint Leicestershire County Council Internal Audit Service as internal auditor.
+The Board of Trustees has decided to employ Leicestershire County Council Internal Audit Service as internal auditor.

 The internal auditor's role includes giving advice on financial matters, appraisal of systems and procedures and a review of the internal controls in places surrounding both financial and governance issues at Trust level.